Polyethylene glycol: Human health effects

 PEG and PEO are liquids or low-melting solids, depending on their molecular weights.
-While PEG and PEO with different molecular weights find use in different applications, and have different physical properties (e.g. viscosity) due to chain length effects, their chemical properties are nearly identical.
+While PEG and PEO with different molecular weights find use in different applications and have different physical properties (e.g. viscosity) due to chain length effects, their chemical properties are nearly identical.
 Different forms of PEG are also available, depending on the initiator used for the polymerization process – the most common initiator is a monofunctional methyl ether PEG, or methoxypoly(ethylene glycol), abbreviated mPEG.
 Lower-molecular-weight PEGs are also available as purer oligomers, referred to as monodisperse, uniform, or discrete.
-Very high-purity PEG has recently been shown to be crystalline, allowing determination of a crystal structure by x-ray crystallography.
+Very high-purity PEG has recently been shown to be crystalline, allowing the determination of a crystal structure by x-ray crystallography.
 Since purification and separation of pure oligomers is difficult, the price for this type of quality is often 10–1000 fold that of polydisperse PEG.

 PEGs are also available with different geometries.